create-new-entity/bookden/README.md

 ### What is bookden?
 It is an e commerce platform where the "owner" of the app can list out books for sale to the potential customers.
-Customers can browse through books, wishlist thme, purchase them.
+Customers can browse through books, wishlist them, purchase them.

 Go bak to [contents](#contents)